-Split is the second largest city in Croatia located in the Central Dalmatia.
+Split is the second-largest city in Croatia located in Central Dalmatia.
 It’s my hometown too!

 The development of the city was slow, around 17 centuries ago and it started when the Roman Emperor Diocletian decided to build his Palace right on the peninsula near the Salona – Roman city, where he wanted to spend the last years of his life.